stakater/mto-docs/content/installation.md

 namespace/multi-tenant-operator created
 ```

-* Create a subscription YAML for MTO and apply it in `multi-tenant-operator` namespace
+* Create a subscription YAML for MTO and apply it in `multi-tenant-operator` namespace.
+To enable console set `.spec.config.env[].ENABLE_CONSOLE` to `true`.
+This will create a route resource, which can be used to access the Multi-Tenant-Operator console.

 ```bash
 oc create -f - << EOF